 The best way to evaluate what your users will see is by using Testing Mode.
 This mode treats you as an end user, and not a Chameleon administrator.
-This means you will only see live tours (not the Tour Editor sidebar) based on your user data and tour history.
+This means you will only see live Experiences (not the Tour Editor sidebar) based on your user data and Tour history.

 Please confirm you have correctly implemented Chameleon (including calling